 I nodded and gave a little wave as I ducked into my room, adrenaline lighting my brain up.
 I marked a map online with the five locations of the ritual.
 There it was, right at the center, just as Jaci had said.
 I was sure of it.
-I sent a copy of the marked map to Basil’s printer and shut my laptop.
-I’d already made my way downstairs and to Basil’s study door only to realize that it was locked, kept so to make sure Curious Sean didn’t get into any of his work.
+I sent a copy of the marked map with a bullseye in the center to Basil’s printer and shut my laptop.
+I’d already made my way downstairs and to Basil’s study door only to realize that it was locked, kept so to make sure Curious Sean didn’t get into any of his papa’s work.
 I’d been planning on faxing the photo, but that wouldn’t work.
 I supposed I could send a copy to his email, but that would mean going back upstairs.
 I could do that later.
 Or I could call…

 “Levi,” I sighed, pulling him into a hug.
 “I know it’s hard but you’d be safe until this all blows over.”
 At first he didn’t hug back.
 Now that I thought about it, I hadn’t seen him really touch anybody before.
 Not wanting to make him feel uncomfortable, I was about to let him go when his arms lightly wrapped around my waist.
 I couldn’t tell with his head tucked into my shoulder, but I got the impression he was crying.

 I stroked his hair.
 “Hey, now.
 It’s okay.”
 It really wasn’t.
 After what we’d heard about Robert being blackmailed into working for Learza, who seemed to be working with Avery, Levi should really have let his father get him out of there.
 ‘Working for’ wasn’t the right term either since his ‘job’ was to be the last sacrifice.
 He was supposed to get a message, somehow, with a when and where and, come to think of it, Haven might have gotten word when he and Basil had stepped out for a minute earlier.